zcsherm/RayTracer/README.md

 * Wireframe mode
 * Lighting

+## How it works

+For those curious about ray optics and 3d graphics, this guide aims to help walk through the concepts and math used.

+### Prerequisites

+While understanding how all this works can be done with no special background or previous knowledge, having some cursory understanding of the following will be exceedingly helpful
+* Vector math
+  * Things like dot products and cross products, as well as normals, magnitudes, and unit vectors
+* 3D Geometry
+  * 3D coordinate math, line segments, and plane equations.
+* Linear Algebra
+  * Matrix multiplication, identity matrices, transpositions, and transformations
+* Computer Science, Data Structures, and Algorithm Analysis
+  * Knowledge in this domain is not necessary to understand the concept of ray tracing, but is vital for implementing an efficient implementation.
+For example, recognizing that using native python loops over every pixel, for every object in the scene, for every surface in the object, becomes expensive very quickly.

 ## The Journey

 My first venture into this project began in my vector calculus class.
 I realized that a visual field could be approximated by emitting vectors in a cone or similar shape.
 I later learned that this shape is called a frustum.
 It was at this point I connected the dots and realized that computer graphics could emulate a 3d environment by emitting a ray from every pixel in the direction defined by the line that pixel makes to the convergence point.
 I jumped into my IDE and went about implementing a prototype.
 This was harder said than done.